danilashkerdin/micro-blog/README.md

 # Micro-Blog
-Simple blog based on microservices architecture
+Simple blog based on microservices architecture and realized on python django-rest-framework

 ## Requirements:
 requirements.txt